 But first, you’ve got a few big decisions to make.
 Primarily, where you want to live, how long you plan to live there, and who you’re going to live with.
 Read our guide to London’s most affordable areas for help with that.
 Next comes the tricky part of actually finding your next home.
 From checking your rights to actually finding a place to stay, the links and advice in this guide should be enough to triumph over anything the London rental market has to throw at you!

 Short-term vs. long-term

 The big advantage of term-time-only accommodation is you’re not paying rent over summer.
-That said, finding a good house share and hanging around during the holidays can take headache out of moving in and out each year.
+That said, finding a good house share and hanging around during the holidays can take the headache out of moving in and out each year.
 Most tenancy agreements will not allow you to sublet, so if you’re vacating the place for any length of time, you’ll probably be paying for that empty room yourself.

 Student accommodation in London: Spend some time with a map

-It may seem obvious, but London is massive, you’ll probably want to find a place close to campus if you can.
-Your timetable might mean long gaps between lectures and seminars during which you can head home if you need to.
+It may seem obvious, but London is massive, and you’ll probably want to find a place close to campus if you can.
+Your timetable might mean long gaps between lectures and seminars, during which you can head home if you need to.
 And of course, it’s good to be close to social events, clubs and societies.
 Weigh up whether moving farther afield will be worth the additional travel time and costs.
 No one enjoys the tube that much!